 The Directors believe the Group is the only equipment hire company in the UK to have been awarded a British Safety Council four star award.
 Various companies within the Group are accredited to ISO:9001, ISO:14001 and/or the Occupational Health and Safety Management standard 18001 (OHSAS:18001) by the British Standards Institute (BSI).
 Further accreditations specific to safety held include the hire industry specific "SafeHire" Award from Hire Association Europe (HAE), the Railway Industry Supplier Qualification Scheme (RISQS, previously known as Achilles Link-up) for the rail industry and the Utilities Vendor Database (UVDB) for the utilities industry.
 The Group is also a member of IPAF (the International Powered Access Federation), IOSH (the Institute of Occupational Safety and Health) and PASMA (the Prefabricated Access Suppliers and Manufacturers Association), amongst other bodies which define standards for the safe maintenance and operation of equipment.
-The Group also holds a ROSPA (Royal Society for the Prevention of Accidents) Gold Award.
+The Group also holds a ROSPA (Royal Society for the Prevention of Accidents) Silver Award and the British Safety Council International Safety Award.